To register a feature film, please fill out the form below.

 The cost of insuring copies and/or cassettes on the way to and from the event is the responsibility of the owner.

-The cost of transporting copies and/or cassettes to and from the site is the responsibility of the owner.
-The Festival is responsible only for the cost of return transportation.
+The cost of transporting the copies and/or cassettes to and from the Festival is the responsibility of the owner (only the cost of transporting them back is the responsibility of the Festival).

 Article 10

-Is your feature film selected?
-The Festival covers the travel, accommodation and meal expenses of 3 talents per film selected in the Official Selection.
-Any additional talent will, unless otherwise agreed by the FIFCL Board of Directors, be charged to the Belgian distributor, vendor or producer.
+The Festival will cover travel, accommodation and meal expenses, as defined in article 12, for a maximum of 3 talents per film in the Official Selection.
+Any additional talent will, unless otherwise approved by the FIFCL Board of Directors, be charged to the participants.

 Article 11